doolanshire/Combat-Models/beall/README.md

 * **Continuous firepower**: a function of the weight of explosive ordnance the group is able to fire continuously – that is, from its guns.
-* **Pulse weapons**: weapons which deliver a certain amount of explosive power in a discrete fashion, such as a torpedo or an aircraft bomb.
+* **Pulse weapons**: weapons which deliver a certain amount of explosive power in a discrete fashion, such as a torpedo or an aerial bomb.

 The battle is structured in a series of "fire events", in which groups fire their weapons at other groups.
 In the case of continuous fire, the starting time and duration of the